machine-detonation/F7DAA0/README.md

 Random fact: To die of radiation from bananas , you would need to eat 50 million bananas . (idk if that is true or not but you probably won ' t fact check it)

 FOR THE PONYTOWN PEOPLE: I don't mind if you come up and cuddle w/ me !
 I am usually at the Roblox , Bluelock , CRK or OSC areas .  also part stealers dni i HATE you (/hj but you get the point)
-- Please refer to my new strawpage ( https://aaaaaaaaaprt2eletricboogaloo.straw.page/ ) for more information .
+- Please refer to my new strawpage ( getting remade, please wait. ) for more information .
 - also I'm really indecisive so if I keep rmking my straw please don't worry about it 🥀🙏

 <!---